fastfollow/cka_preparation/Readme.md

-CKA Udemy course by KodeKloud
+CKA Udemy courses by KodeKloud1:

+Kubernetes for the beginners
+Kubernetes: CKA